suhridgupta/K8s-Custom-Scheduler/README.md

 # K8s-Custom-Scheduler
-Tutorial for creating a custom Kubernetes scheduler.
+Script for creating a custom Kubernetes scheduler.
 The scheduler is written in Python and schedules pods to a random node.

 # Set up custom scheduler
 ## Prerequisites